TritonVM/triton-vm/specification/isa.md

 An example for a single-word instruction is `pop`, removing the top of the stack.
 An example for a double-word instruction is `push` + `arg`, pushing `arg` to the stack.

+Triton VM has two interfaces for data input, one for public and one for secret data, and one interface for data output, whose data is always public.
+The public interfaces differ from the private one, especially regarding their [arithmetization](#arithmetization.md#operational-stack-table).

 ## Data Structures

 ### Memory